 as a supplier, provide goods or services to us (or you work for someone who supplies goods or services to us).

-The information you provide to us might include your name, address, email address, phone number and job title.
+The information you provide to us might include your name, address, country of residence, phone number and/or job title.

 Information we collect about you

 We will collect any information contained in any correspondence between us.
-For example, if you contact us by email or telephone, we will keep a record of that correspondence.
+For example, if you contact us by email or telephone, or send us an enquiry via our websites or social media channels, we will keep a record of that correspondence.